Rand1804/self-study/Microcontroller/Cortex-M3/README.md

 ## Chapter 6 Cortex-M3 Implementation Overview

+Program Counter always add 4 bytes

 In executing a branch instruction, the pipeline will be flushed.
 The processor will have to fetch instructions from the branch destination to fill up the pipeline again.
-However, the Cortex- M3 processor supports a number of instructions in v7-M architecture, so some of the short- distance branches can be avoided by replacing them with conditional execution codes.
+However, the Cortex-M3 processor supports a number of instructions in v7-M architecture, so some of the short-distance branches can be avoided by replacing them with conditional execution codes.

 ![image-20240130052616846](assets/image-20240130052616846.png)